ThiagoSantiago/TransactionsApp/README.md

     * Here you can see some user details like name, surname, birthdate, and nationality.
     * Besides that, at the bottom of the screen, you can click on the button to change your user image.

+# About the tests

+Talking a little bit about the tests, I did test for the Worker class because is one of the most important classes in the app.\

+I wrote some test for some presenter's functions because they are responsible for treat data to pass to the view, so I thinked that was important guarantee thats they are doing the job correctly.\

+I didn't test the rest of the presenter or the interactor because the only thing that they are doing is call another layer.\